nikoladjor/DisasterResponse/README.md

 The final model is trained using the `GridSearchCV` with 5 cross-validation splits (default).

->**NOTE**: Model needs to be trained in order for the app to work!
-Settings in the `train_classifier.py` will require longer time to train the model, so if only slight modifications in the web-app is needed, one should train the model with smaller number of leaves and <50 estimators, to get the feealing of what the app is doing.
+>**NOTE**: The web app **will not work** until the model is not trained!
+Default settings for `GridSearchCV` in the `train_classifier.py` will require longer time to train the model.
+Thus, if only slight modifications to the web-app are needed or one wants to try the web-app out, one should train the model with fewer (<50) estimators, to get the feeling of how is the app working.

 ## Usage
 ### Instructions: